 Mule deer occur in District 1, but in much lower abundance than white-tailed deer, especially east of the Columbia River.
 Although mule deer occur within every District 1 GMU, the highest density is in GMU 101.
 As is the case with most game species, the key to harvesting a mule deer in District 1 is scouting.
 The classical western method of hunting mule deer is sometimes called spot and stalk.
 The hunter uses good optics, binoculars, and spotting scopes to scan from ridge tops and other vantage points to find the mule deer, pick out suitable bucks, and stalk them to within shooting distance.
 Ordinarily, the stalk entails a strategic hike and cautious sneak action.
 Much of District 1 does not offer the open country required for this method of hunting, but where it does, it can be effective.
-More information on deer hunting can be found by following this link to the Washington Department of Fish and Wildlife website.
+More information on deer hunting can be found in the Department's Basics of Deer Hunting resource.